Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

----
+{
-title: "Notes for this repository"
+  "title": "Notes for this repository",
-draft: false
-weight: 1
+  "weight": 1
----
+}

 ## Chinese / Multilingual Support